-The New York Times on yesterday, June 3 came up with an article on their website regarding Facebook providing deep access to minimum 60 device makers on user data a decade ago as one of its initial marketing strategies, and did not go for having user consent.
-Facebook didn’t waste a day to return with its alibis via a blog posted on its Newsroom.
+The New York Times, yesterday, June 3, came up with an article on their website regarding Facebook providing deep access to a minimum of 60 device makers on user data a decade ago as one of its initial marketing strategies and did not go for having user consent.
+Facebook didn’t waste a day returning with its alibis via a blog post on its Newsroom.

-The NYT further found out that ‘Some device makers could retrieve personal information even from users’ friends who believed they had barred any sharing!”
-The report also includes Facebook CEO Zuckerberg and other executives of the company appearing at hearings and in interviews recently.
+The NYT further found out, “Some device makers could retrieve personal information even from users’ friends who believed they had barred any sharing!”
+The report also includes Facebook CEO Zuckerberg and other company executives appearing at hearings and in recent interviews.

 It clarifies that its increasing demand back in those days wasn’t to be fulfilled within the expected time, as “there were no app stores.”
 For a solution, it developed a series of such APIs that’d allow the device makers “recreate Facebook-like experiences for their individual devices or operating systems.”

 As the Newsroom blog reads, Facebook’s agreements with the other companies were created on the common interest that the platform can be used by people irrespective of the type of device or OS.
 Contradicting the newspaper, the social media company says that any kind of data shared was based on the respective user’s decision.

 It adds that there was no report of any abuse by the partnered companies.
 Rather, the information shared has helped third-party developers to create and provide their own original social media experiences for the users.
 This practically opened spaces for competition for Facebook, yet the company has prevailed as the giant.

 And why not, being a pioneer of the modern-day social media styles, forcing Google to scrap Orkut in 2014 that was popular among young users globally before and during the birth of the giant!